rcfontana/ContentSharing/camlis-bsidesDC-attackcon/README.md

 ### CAMLIS

 Camlis.org **2nd Day** - Conference for Applied Machine Learning and Security Sadly, only managed to attend the 2nd day.
-Initially I thought CAMLIS was going to be way more academic with some rocket surgegy level algorithms and math.
+Initially I thought CAMLIS was going to be way more academic with some rocket surgery level algorithms and math.
 Turns out a lot was about practical implementation, jupyter playbooks and awesome inputs for Threat Hunting.
 Most references can be found here: https://www.camlis.org/2019/program

 - **RAPIDS AI**
 https://github.com/rapidsai/notebooks